tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Lots of new methods in Utils.
 Check if any duplicate TML.cs methods.
 - Various text rendering methods have been changed or improved.
 Investigate new functionality and previous bug fixes.
 - Player.IsAllowedToHoldItems
-- MountID.Sets.DoesNotOverrideLegFrames seems like something a lot of modded mounts might want to use.
-(All other new MountID.Sets sets as well)
 - BuffID.IsAnNPCWhipDebuff, which tModLoader renamed to IsATagBuff, has changed a lot.
 Need to document the new behavior.
 Do we want to revert the name change?
 Also CanBeRemovedByNetMessage docs are now wrong.
 - ProjectileID.Sets.HeldProjDoesNotUsePlayerGfxOffY removed.
 How has this been fixed?
 I thought it wouldn't be fixed in vanilla.
 - Need to determine if hooks need to act on ModItem or WorldItem.
 For example: `ItemIO.SendModData(item3, writer);`